Connect with us

 Can Mississippi’s prisons be fixed by one person?
 Not everyone thinks so.

 “There are so many systemic things wrong with MDOC,” said Paloma Wu, from the Mississippi Center for Justice.
-“I don’t think any one commissioner can in and have a huge dent.”
+“I don’t think any one commissioner can come in and have a huge dent.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.